cityofaustin/projects/_projects/SUMMITweek-Winter-2018/days/day-one.md

 Historical Inequities in Austin - Brion Oaks and Kelli Coleman, Equity Office

-## 2:30pm
+## 2:45pm

-Public Relations Training - Bryce Bencivengo and David Greene, CPIO
+The Science of Great Organizations - Art Markman

 ## 3:30pm